 Why Shell-Game?

-Shell Game, as a deceptive measure, is characterized as low-cost circle in Figure 1.
-However, if a theoretical case can be proven towards its effectiveness, the Shell Game Solution can be upscaled to multiple locations, including joint and multinational installations as a multiple of its relatively cheap cost.
+Shell Game, as a deceptive measure, would be characterized as a low-cost solution in Figure 1.
+If a theoretical case can be proven towards its effectiveness, the Shell Game Solution can be upscaled to multiple locations, including joint and multinational installations as a multiple of its relatively cheap cost.
 It has the potential to be at the intersection of the 3 characteristics of the solution space, the gold star location.